Can you share more examples of what is considered a housing, employment, or credit ad under this new policy?

 If promoting ads for Housing, Employment, or Credit, which targeting types will be restricted?

-These must all be set to “Enable” (i.e., For gender: Male and Female must both be set to ‘Enable’.
-You can not have one set to Exclude and the other set to Enable.):
+These must all be set to “Enable” (i.e., For gender: Male, Female, and Unknown must all be set to ‘Enable’.
+You cannot have one set to Exclude and the others set to Enable.):

 - Parental Status